 – Diced kiwi, apple, banana, pear, or peach

 – Cut up pieces of leftover pancake, waffle, or muffin

 – Sliced or chopped almonds, pecans, or walnuts

 – Ready-to-eat or “cold” cereal (preferably whole grain)

 – Crumbled rice cakes or graham crackers (preferably whole grain)

 – All-fruit jam or apple butter

-- Peanut butter, almond butter or chocolate-hazelnut spread
+– Peanut butter, almond butter, or chocolate-hazelnut spread

-- Wheat germ or flax seed
+– Wheat germ, hemp seed, chia seed, or flax seed

 Of course, if you aren’t going to eat it within an hour or so, you should most definitely refrigerate it or toss it in an insulated lunch bag with an ice pack.
 And, for calorie control, you’d want to go heavy on the fresh fruits, yogurt, and ready-to-eat cereals, and light on most of the other toppings.